The Cape Town Treaty and International Registry of Mobile Assetss

 The Cape Town Treaty will apply whether the transaction is domestic or international.
 Until the international interest is registered, your lien will not be perfected.
 Once you have determined that your transaction meets the requirements under the Cape Town Treaty, IATS will be able to assist you in registering the international interest.

-*The IR website has a Contracting State search that features which states have ratified the Cape Town Convention and Aircraft Protocol and allows parties to view the declarations and designations of the respective Contracting State or States.
+*The IR website has a Contracting State search that features which countries have ratified the Cape Town Convention and Aircraft Protocol and allows parties to view the declarations and designations of the respective Contracting State or States.

 Parties that seek to register as a Transacting User Entity (TUE) with the IR can elect to use our International Registry Administrator Service.
 We will establish the entity as a user on the International Registry through the acquisition of a user license and act as the entity’s Administrator.
 This service allows our office to grant or deny registrations and authorizations approved by the entity for an unlimited number of transactions for as long as the user license is current and valid.